Gold Vermeil: Origins and Differences

 Sustainability Aspect

-Gold Vermeil’s sustainable facet is another factor that’s been increasingly recognized.
-By utilizing sterling silver – a widely recycled material – as its base, Gold Vermeil reinforces an eco-friendly jewelry market.
-The reduced need for mining, coupled with responsible sourcing practices, further cements Gold Vermeil’s position as an environmentally-conscious choice in the world of luxury adornments.
+The Sustainability aspect of Gold Vermeil is one other factor that has been increasingly recognized.
+Using the sterling silver – one bought as widely recycled material – serves as its base, Gold Vermeil is a market of jewelry reinforced by it to be eco-friendly.
+And with reduced need for mining, coupled with responsible sourcing practices, Gold Vermeil is further cemented as an ecologically conscious choice in the world of luxury adornments.

-- Turquoise: The soothing blue-green shade of turquoise juxtaposed against Gold Vermeil brings a touch of boho-chic elegance.
+- Turquoise: The calm blue-green of turquoise against the yellowish Gold Vermeil injects a hint of boho-chic.

-- Ruby: The fiery hue of ruby set in Gold Vermeil evokes passion and luxury.
+- Ruby: The blazing color of a ruby set in Gold Vermeil signifies the representation of passion and luxury.

-- Opal: With its play-of-color, an opal becomes even more mystical when set in a Gold Vermeil setting.
+- Opal: With its play-of-color, an opal takes on even more mystique when set in a Gold Vermeil setting.

-- Hallmarks: Authentic pieces will often have hallmarks denoting the purity of both the gold and the silver.
-For instance, .925 signifies sterling silver.
+- Hallmarks: Authentic pieces will often have hallmarks that denote the purity of not just the gold, but even silver too.
+For example, .925, and this would mean it is sterling silver.

-- Price: If the price seems too good to be true, it might be.
-Genuine vermeil is priced between gold-plated and solid gold items.
+- Price: If it looks like it’s too good to be true, it probably is.
+Genuine vermeil would lie somewhere between solid gold and gold plated articles.

 Red Flags

-- Very Bright Color: Some imitation pieces might be overly shiny or bright, lacking the subdued elegance of genuine Gold Vermeil.
+- Overly Bright Color: Certain imitation works may be overly bright or shiny, lacking in the subtle charm of true Gold Vermeil.

-- Magnetic Test: Gold and silver are non-magnetic.
-If a piece is attracted to a magnet, it might have a different base metal.
+- Magnetic Test: Gold and silver are not magnetic.
+If a piece is attracted to a magnet, it may be another base metal.

 Frequently Asked Questions